Last Updated: October 4, 2020

 1) Jimmy Fallon’s Not Particularly Amazing at These Lip Sync Battles

-Jimmy Fallon’s at his best when singing the happiest and most upbeat songs possible (see: A-Ha’s “Take On Me” and the secret’s he’s celebrating when singing Styx’s “Mr. Roboto”) — but he’s gotta move past simply pantomiming lyrics and actually get into the music: Stone’s proven that there’s more to lip syncing than just knowing the words!
+Jimmy Fallon’s at his best when singing the happiest and most upbeat songs possible (see: A-Ha’s “Take On Me” and the secret’s he’s celebrating when singing Styx’s “Mr. Roboto”) — but he’s gotta move past simply pantomiming lyrics and actually get into the music: Emma proved that there’s more to lip-syncing than just knowing the words!

 2) There’re a Lot of Haters on the Internet